 If you’ve ever had a tattoo, you’ll be all too familiar with the feeling of the itchy and scratchy tattoo period that we all have to endure.
 It’s an uncomfortable sensation that requires a high amount of patience, as one scratch or picking off a scabbed tattoo could permanently damage the design and make it appear faded.

 Tattoo aftercare is one of the most critical stages of the tattooing process.
-It can be the difference between a beautiful, brand new piece of ink and a damaged and prematurely faded design.
-That is one of the reasons you need to take into consideration while looking for the best tattoo artists to get inked.
+It can be the difference between a beautiful, brand-new piece of ink and a damaged and prematurely faded design.
+That is one of the reasons you need to take into consideration while looking for a tattoo shop and the best tattoo artists to get inked.

 This article will take a deeper dive into the itchy tattoo sensation, why it arises in the first place, and what you can do to get rid of it.